 Believe me, I never thought this would be me.
 I never thought I would be an unhappy Mom.

-I would put my kids to bed and they were finally asleep, I would actually ache missing them.
+I would put my kids to bed and when they were asleep, I would ache missing them.
 The moment I heard them wake on the monitor, I’d jump out of bed and run into their room to swoop them up in my arms.

 But I stopped feeling like that…